inkline/inkline.io/content/blog/2023-04-04/introducing-inkline-4.md

 I initially planned to offer this as part of Inkline Pro, but I thought it’s such a great quality of life improvement that I simply cannot hide it behind a paywall.

+To be released soon!

 ## Inkline Pro

 Monetizing open-source projects can be controversial, but I want Inkline to survive and thrive.
 Moving forward, I plan to create and maintain a Pro version of Inkline, with access granted through a yearly subscription.

-The Pro components that I’ve planned include:
+The Pro features and components that I plan to include:

 1. **Advanced data table**: Offers features such as server-side pagination, sorting, filtering, inline editing, and row selection.
 2. **Advanced date and time picker**: Includes features like range selection, time zone support, and advanced formatting options.